emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

-subtitle = "As one reader put it, it took \"2 years of not really doing much actually\"" summary = "As one reader put it, it took \"2 years of not really doing much actually\"" tags = [] title = "How I learned German on my own (mostly) without any hard work" type = ""
+subtitle = "As one reader put it, it took \"2 years of not really doing much actually\"" summary = "As one reader put it, it took \"2 years of not really doing much actually\"" tags = [] title = "How I self-studied German to C1 mostly using comprehensible input" type = ""

 +++